fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/API reference/Manage devices/NotifyAddThingTopo.md

 Call this operation to notify a specified gateway to build topological relationships with sub-devices.

-## Limits {#section_apv_g1c_dfb .section}
+## Notes {#section_apv_g1c_dfb .section}

-The successful result returned only indicates that the request to build topological relationships was successfully sent to the gateway, however, it does not mean that the gateway has successfully built the topological relationships.
+-   The successful result returned only indicates that the request to build topological relationships was successfully sent to the gateway, however, it does not mean that the gateway has successfully built the topological relationships.
+-   When you develop the device SDK of the gateway, configure it to subscribe to the topic for topologicalrelationship building notifications.
+For more information about the topic and data format, see [Notify the gateway to add topological relationships of the connected sub-devices](../../../../reseller.en-US/Developer Guide (Devices)/Develop devices based on Alink Protocol/Add a topological relationship.md#section_cn4_zzw_y2b).

 ## Request parameters {#section_zl1_wqt_xdb .section}